quicwg/load-balancers/draft-duke-quic-load-balancers.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~~
 {: #fail-payload title="Fail Payload"}
-   Servers send a Fail Payload upon receipt of a payload type which
+   Servers MUST send a Fail Payload upon receipt of a payload type
-   they do not support, or if they do not possess all of the
+   which they do not support, or if they do not possess all of the
    implied out-of-band configuration to support a particular payload
    type.